-Mike has not confined himself just to the Himalaya, he has travelled to every continent including four times to Antarctica, he has climbed Kilimanjaro twice, sailed through the fabled North West Passage to Greenland, explored the old slave forts of Ghana, trekked in Patagonia, climbed on Aconcagua, gone on safari in South Africa, driven a truck in Tunisia, travelled through Peru, trekked the Inca Trail, trekked in the European Alps, walked on the Camino de Santiago 3 times, trekked in the Dolomites, the Amalfi Coast, skied in Hokkaido Japan, journeyed through the Caucasus in Azerbaijan, Georgia & Armenia, sea kayaked in places as diverse as Fiji, Antarctica, Canada and the Southern Ocean and walked the entire 1000 km length of the Bibbulmun Track in WA.
+Mike has not confined himself just to the Himalaya, he has travelled to every continent including six times to Antarctica, he has climbed Kilimanjaro twice, sailed through the fabled North West Passage to Greenland, explored the old slave forts of Ghana, trekked in Patagonia several times, climbed on Aconcagua, gone on safari in South Africa, driven a truck in Tunisia, travelled through Peru, trekked the Inca Trail, trekked in the European Alps, walked on the Camino de Santiago 3 times and once on the Portuguese Coastal Camino, he’s trekked in the Dolomites, the Amalfi Coast, skied in Hokkaido Japan, journeyed through the Caucasus in Azerbaijan, Georgia & Armenia, sea kayaked in places as diverse as Fiji, Antarctica, Canada and the Southern Ocean and walked the entire 1000 km length of the Bibbulmun Track in WA.

-Mike had a big year in 2011 travelling to Quito in Ecuador, sailing on Peregrine’s ship in the spectacular Galapagos Islands, hanging out in Venice Beach in LA in America, climbing Kilimanjaro again via the Machame route and walking the historic Kokoda Track from north to south.
+Mike had a big year in 2011 travelling to Quito in Ecuador, sailing on Peregrine’s ship, the San Jose, in the spectacular Galapagos Islands, hanging out in Venice Beach in LA in America, climbing Kilimanjaro again via the Machame route and walking the historic Kokoda Track from north to south.
 He also led a group to Rajasthan in India and combined that with a beautiful trek on the Singalila Ridge, the border of Nepal and the region of Sikkim in India.